g0morra/wp-file-upload/readme.txt

 == Changelog ==

+= 2.4.2 =
+* intermediate update to address some vulnerability issues

 = 2.4.1 =
 * added filters and actions before and after each file upload - check below Filters/Actions section for instructions how to use them
 * added storage of file info, including user data, in database